cybertec-postgresql/pg_timetable/docs/README.rst

 - Full support for database driven logging
 - Cron-style scheduling at the PostgreSQL server time zone
 - Optional concurrency protection
+- Task and chain can have execution timeout settings

 Quick Start
 ------------